raysan5/raylib/CONTRIBUTING.md

 Usually, raylib bindings follow the convention: `raylib-{language}`

-Let me know if you're writting a new binding for raylib, I will list it here and I usually provide the icon/logo for that new language binding.
+Let me know if you're writing a new binding for raylib, I will list it here and I usually provide the icon/logo for that new language binding.

-### contact information
+### Contact information

-If you have any doubt, don't hessitate to [contact me](mailto:ray@raylib.com)!.
+If you have any doubt, don't hesitate to [contact me](mailto:ray@raylib.com)!.
 You can write me a direct mail but you can also contact me on the following networks:

  - [raylib forum](http://forum.raylib.com/) - A good place for discussions or to ask for help.